all-in-one-of/FumeFX_VDB_import-HDA/README.md

 It will let you load FumeFX VDB Caches, FumeFX Sub Frames and Nsims caches without any effort.
 And much more.
 It will also give you the ability to quickly export a set of AOVs new vdb caches to load them back into 3DSMax ▸ FumeFX in one click.

+### FFX Virtuous Fumes clip
-FumeFX import was born during the production of this clip: https://vimeo.com/264618048
+FumeFX import was born during the production of "Virtuous Fumes": https://vimeo.com/264618048

-Check the making of also:
+Check out the making of also:
 https://vimeo.com/268214826

 # Features List